-For the 2022 code cycle, the Statewide CASE Team used the IMPLAN model software, along with economic information from published sources, and professional judgement to developed estimates of the economic impacts associated with each proposed code changes.
-5 While this is the first code cycle in which the CASE team develops estimates of economic impacts using IMPLAN, it is important to note that the economic impacts developed for this report are only estimates and are based on limited and to some extent speculative information.
+For the 2022 code cycle, the Statewide CASE Team used the IMPLAN model software, along with economic information from published sources, and professional judgement to developed estimates of the economic impacts associated with each proposed code changes.7 While this is the first code cycle in which the CASE team develops estimates of economic impacts using IMPLAN, it is important to note that the economic impacts developed for this report are only estimates and are based on limited and to some extent speculative information.
 In addition, the IMPLAN model provides a relatively simple representation of the California economy and, though the Statewide CASE Team is confident that direction and approximate magnitude of the estimated economic impacts are reasonable, it is important to understand that the IMPLAN model is a simplification of extremely complex actions and interactions of individual, businesses, and other organizations as they respond to changes in energy efficiency codes.
 In all aspect of this economic analysis, the CASE Authors rely on conservative assumptions regarding the likely economic benefits associated with the proposed code change.
 By following this approach, the Statewide CASE Team believes the economic impacts presented below represent lower bound estimates of the actual impacts associated with this proposed code change.

-5 IMPLAN (Impact Analysis for Planning) software is an input-output model used to estimate the economic effects of proposed policies and projects.
+7 IMPLAN (Impact Analysis for Planning) software is an input-output model used to estimate the economic effects of proposed policies and projects.
 IMPLAN is the most commonly used economic impact model due to its ease of use and extensive detailed information on output, employment, and wage information.

 Adoption of this code change proposal would result in relatively modest economic impacts through the additional direct spending by those in the residential building and remodeling industry and building inspectors, as well as indirectly as residents spend all or some of the money saved through lower utility bills on other economic activities.
 There may also be some non-residential customers that are impacted by this proposed code change; however, the Statewide CASE Team does not anticipate such impacts to be materially important to the building owner or have measurable economic impacts.
 Table 17, Table 18, and Table 19 demonstrate economic impacts based on the estimated additional spending from the proposed submeasures.
 These figures assume that there would be no reduction in the number of homes completing relevant projects as a direct result of these proposed code changes.
 Estimated impacts to the residential construction sector and on discretionary spending by residents is based on the incremental cost and energy savings presented in this report for each submeasure.
 Estimated impacts to building inspectors are based on an increase of additional time required for plan review and inspection of 15 minutes per single family or multifamily building.
+For multifamily projects the additional time is per building rather than dwelling unit because project submittals and Compliance Documents will be provided on a building basis.
+Reviews and inspections will occur once for the entire building.

-Table 17: Estimated Impact that Adoption of the Proposed Measure would have on the California Residential Construction Sector
+Table 17: Estimated Impact that Adoption of the Proposed Roofing Submeasures would have on the California Residential Construction Sector